mauryavundrajavarapu/my-nextjs-blog/posts/buddha.md

 ---
 title: "THE FOUR NOBLE TRUTHS AND MORE"
 description: " When Siddartha Gautama got elightened, he got struck with Cosmic Knowledge.
-And to make it feasible to lay people, he simplified that knoeledge into many concepts."
+And to make it feasible to lay people, he simplified that knowledge into many concepts."
 image: "/images/Buddha.png"
 category: "Thoughts"
 author: "Maurya"